 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - If you are using prescription-strength ibuprofen: This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.
-Your doctor might ask you to sign some forms to show that you understand this information.

 - If you are using this medicine without a prescription, follow the instructions on the medicine label.